crate/cratedb-airflow-tutorial/README.md

 ## Project files

-Project directory has the following file structure:
+The project directory has the following file structure:

 ```
   ├── dags # directory containing all DAGs
-  │   ├── config # configuration files used to parametize DAGs
+  │   ├── config # configuration files used to parameterize DAGs
   │   │   ├── __init__.py
   │   │   └── table_exports.py
   │   ├── data-cleanup-dag.py